raghavmits/raghav-website/content/authors/admin/_index.md

   url: https://www.berkeley.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Carbon Capture & Utilization and Energy Systems Engineering.
+bio: I am interested in deploying enterprise scale AI/ML solutions for manufacturing, microfinance and healthcare.

 # Interests to show in About widget
 interests:
-- Carbon Capture & Utilization
+- AI solutions for Manufacturing, Microfinance, and Healthcare
-- Energy Systems Engineering
+- Deploying, Maintaining and Improving real-time ML
-- Process Modeling & Simulation
+- Computer Vision

 # Education to show in About widget
 education: